SecurityLogMiner/log-collection-documentation/PRD.md

 4. **Error Handling and Reliability:**
     - Implement error detection and correction mechanisms.
     - TCP handles retransmission of lost or corrupted data.
-    - Implement system monitoring and alerting to reduce downtime during system degredation
+    - Implement system monitoring and alerting to reduce downtime during system degradation

 5. **Destination Data Reception:**
     - Develop a system of database I/O.
     - Create a procedure to integrate with ElasticSearch.

+6. **User Authentication:**
+    - Whitelist specific user IP addresses.
+    - Key-value store mapping users to certificates.
+    - Mechanism for revoking certificates if needed.
+    - Create keys for the user to match certificate values.

 <a href="#table-of-contents" style="font-size: smaller;">back to top</a>